Ize-Aman/Checkers/README.md

 - Special thanks to God for helping me push through the challenges and complete this project.

 ## Future Plans
 I plan to revisit this project in the future when I have more experience.
-I’d like to fix the game mechanics to make it fully playable.
+I’d like to Fix the game mechanics to make it fully playable.